Ways To Deal With Awkward Silences In Conversations

 Take the opportunity to exit the conversation

-If you were planning on ending the conversation soon anyway a quick silence can provide the perfect opportunity to get going.
+If you were planning on ending the conversation soon anyway a quick silence can provide your opening to get going.
 Before the lull goes on for too long, take charge and say something like, "Anyway, I'll let you get back to what you were doing..." or, "Anyway, it was good running into you.
 I'll catch you later...."

-I started the previous paragraph with "If you were planning on ending the conversation soon anyway...".
 Even if you weren't intending to leave, in some situations, like parties and networking events, there's nothing stopping you from exiting a conversation as soon as it starts feeling awkward by pretending you meant for it to be quick all along.
-Be careful though, as bailing from conversations early too often can become a bad habit that reinforces avoidance behavior and prevents you from practicing how to recover from a lull and carry on.
+Be careful though, as bailing from conversations early too often can become a bad habit that reinforces avoidance and prevents you from practicing how to recover from a lull and carry on.

 Understand how to handle the feeling of being on the spot in conversations

 As this article talks about, some conversations are more conducive to creating a pressured, on the spot feeling than others.
-If you suddenly run into someone on the elevator you're going to have a harder time making natural, relaxed conversation than if you were both chilling out and watching TV.
-Just knowing this can happen, and that feeling caught off guard can increase the likelihood of you struggling to think of things to say can help in being able to handle the situation.
+If you suddenly run into someone in the elevator you're going to have a harder time making natural, relaxed conversation than if you were both chilling out and watching TV.
+Just knowing this can happen, and that feeling caught off guard can increase the likelihood of you struggling to think of things to say, can help in navigating it. .